Hugh Adlington - Senior Lecturer, Department of English Literature

 Renaissance writers and their later readers.

-George Lukowski - Reader in Polish History, Department of History
+Christopher Markiewicz - Lecturer in Ottoman History, Department of History

 Shakespeare's reception and quotation from the early modern period to the present day.